 WordFly will automatically suppress your unsubscribe and hard bounce addresses from emails you have sent out from WordFly.
 The suppression happens when new lists are imported fresh into WordFly.
 Let’s review the process and how to make sure you are not emailing unsubscribes and hard bounces again.

-When you start using WordFly for the first time, you might want to make sure your unsubscribes and hard bounces from a previous email service provider are logged in your WordFly account.
-This way WordFly will make sure those subscribers who have opted out remain so as you start sending emails from WordFly.
+When you start using WordFly for the first time, you will want to make sure unsubscribes, abuse complaints, and hard bounces from a previous email service provider are logged in your WordFly account.
+This way WordFly will make sure those subscribers who have opted-out remain so as you start sending emails from WordFly.

 What to expect when your list is flagged:

 - All addresses on the list will be flagged as unsubscribes.